-Sharing your bouncer on the hub allows other users to find and use it.
-While increasing your code's visibility, it also ensures a benevolent evaluation by the community and our team.
+Sharing your bouncer on the hub allows other users to find it and use it.
+While increasing your code's visibility, it ensures as well a benevolent look from the community and the team over it.

 To have your bouncer published on the hub, please simply open a new issue on the hub, requesting "bouncer inclusion".
-The bouncer will then be reviewed by the team, and published directly on the hub, for everyone to find & use it!
+The bouncer will then be reviewed by the team, and then will be published directly on the hub, for everyone to find & use it !

-- Source repository of your bouncer (for example
+- The source repository of your bouncer (for example

-- Current status of the bouncer (stage: dev/unstable/stable)
+- The current status of the bouncer (stage : dev/unstable/stable)

-- Link to existing tests if applicable (either functional or unit tests)
+- Link to existing tests if applicable (functional tests or unit tests)

 Please take care of the following :

-- (ideally) A Howto or link to a guide that provides a hands-on experience with the bouncer
+- (ideally) A Howto or link to guide that provides a hands-on experience with the bouncer